vvvv/The-Gray-Book/en/introduction/vl/lo_9_1_text.md

 #### Char

 A character is modeled with the Char data type.
-'A' is datat of type Char.
+'A' is data of type Char.

 #### String
 A text is modelled by a chain of characters that is called a String.